kc1awv/gomrefdash/README.md

 These are some things that aren't officially supported, but you can try it out.
 ### Docker

+You may wish to to use https://github.com/mfiscus/mrefd-docker which contains both mrefd and the dashboard.

+Below are legacy instructions to use the docker solution in this repository.

 #### Some Assumptions

 1. mrefd is already running on the system running docker.